Center for Career Exploration

 Brown alumni have an outsized impact in the arts and media.
 Nearly 1 in 10 Brown graduates immediately pursue careers in these fields, including recent graduates who have worked on Broadway, in film and television production, at news organizations and in museums and galleries.

-• They don't usually send recruiters to college campuses.
-Many arts, fashion and media organizations don’t participate in career fairs or other campus visits.
-Big-name national media companies and talent agencies, such as Disney or Gersh agency, are notable exceptions.
+• They don't send recruiters to college campuses.
+Many arts and media organizations don’t participate in career fairs or other campus visits.
+Big companies looking to hire in-house marketing staff, as well as large talent agencies, are notable exceptions.

 Additional resources